-Present simple versus present continuous – the hassle of it all
+Teaching the present simple and present continuous tenses – the hassle of it all

-STUDENTS WHO MUDDLE THE PRESENT SIMPLE AND PRESENT CONTINUOUS TENSES - WHO’S TO BLAME?
+WHO’S TO BLAME FOR STUDENTS WHO MUDDLE UP THE PRESENT SIMPLE AND PRESENT CONTINUOUS tenses?

 1. My father always ________ TV after work (watch)